franl08/Book-List/README.md

 Pulp - Charles Bukowski

-Felicidade - João Tordo
+Killing Commendatore (vol.2) - Haruki Murakami

 ## Want to Read 😅

 If This Is a Man - Primo Levi

-Killing Commendatore (vol.2) - Haruki Murakami

 Kafka on the Shore - Haruki Murakami